ushakov/facerec/README.md

 1. **Face Explorer** (`/faces`)
    - Browse random faces from your collection
-   - Click on any face to see similar faces
+   - Click on any face to see similar faces along with the context image
    - View similarity scores between faces
-   - Navigate through face clusters
+   - Navigate to different face clusters

 2. **Components** (`/components`)
    - View and manage face clusters